gtraiano/houses/README.md

 The application uses React's [Context API](https://react.dev/reference/react/useContext) for state management.

-### Architecture
+### Flow
 The application consists of two major UI elements
 1. a query form
 2. a query results grid

-A typical interaction scenario between the components follows
+A typical interaction scenario between the components is the following

-0. application startup preparation
+0. application startup
    1. fetch supported API query keys
    2. populate query form with supported query keys
 1. alter query state via the query form (set *key* and *value*)
 2. application performs an API query
-   1. alters query results state
+   1. alters query results state (or message state if necessary)
    2. on failure, alters local error state
 3. application populates the query results grid, or sets an information/error accordingly
 4. back to step (1.)

 ### Application State
+In the early phases of development, state was kept locally at the topmost level component (`Home`).
+The component listened to `input` events from the query form and set the state accordingly.
+However, since the component had many responsibilities, it grew large.
+[Prop drilling would be of no help to the issue, plus we needed two-way data flow.]

-In the initial phase of development, state was kept locally at the topmost level component (`Home`).
-After taking into consideration the "...you will be asked to extend your code" hint, the decision was made to move towards a *"store"*-type state management.
+After taking the issue into consideration, along with the "...you will be asked to extend your code" hint, the decision was made to move towards a *"store"*-type state management.
 Thus enter `Context` API.

-Scema of the application state
 ```typescript
 const initialState: State = {
 	items: {                                    // query result